calvean/alx-interview/README.md

 *    `0-stats.py`: a Python script that reads a log file and prints several statistics, such as the total file size and the number of status codes in the log file
 *    `README.md`: a readme file that explains the purpose of the directory and its contents

+## 0x04-utf8_validation/

+This directory contains files that checks if given data set is a valid UTF-8 encoding.
+The files are:

+*    `0-validate_utf8.py`: a Python script that determines if a given data set represents a valid UTF-8 encoding
+*    `0-main.py`: test file
+*    `README.md`: a readme file that explains the purpose of the directory and its contents

 ## Author

 Calvin Sharara - [Github](https://github.com/calvean)